dettonville/dettonville.org/content/news/2015-03-05-arrays-configuration-inheritance-mapstruct-1_0_0_Beta4.md

 ### Configuration inheritance

-With help of the new `@InheritConfiguration` annotation you can advice MapStruct to apply the configuration from one mapping method to another.
+With help of the new `@InheritConfiguration` annotation you can advice Dettonville to apply the configuration from one mapping method to another.

 This comes in handy for instance when having a "normal" mapping method and an update method for the same types.
 Instead of configuring both methods individually, you can let one method inherit the configuration from the other: